mattfenwick/UnParse-js/README.md

 Functor, MonadError, Alternative, and Traversable typeclasses, if you're familiar with Haskell.
 It also supports lookahead and optional parses.

-Best of all, since parsers are ordinary Javascript objects, they play by the rules -- you don't need any special knowledge or syntax to use them, they work just fine with functions and classes, and you can put them in data structures.
+Best of all, since parsers are ordinary Javascript objects, they play by the rules.
+You don't need any special knowledge or syntax to use them, they work just fine with functions and classes, and you can put them in data structures.

 UnParse-js avoids magic -- the kind of magic that makes it easy to do really simple things, but hard to deal with actual real-world problems in a clean, sane way.
-This allows UnParse-js to stay simple and focused -- and you don't need to worry about it mucking with things behind your back -- and free of arbitrary restrictions.
+This allows UnParse-js to stay simple and focused and free of arbitrary restrictions.
+You don't need to worry about it mucking with things behind your back!

 ### Contact information ###